aruntutter/SkillSafari-JavaScript-Projects/README.md

 # SkillSafari-JavaScript-Projects

 Welcome to the SkillSafari JavaScript Projects repository!
 This repository contains a collection of 7 projects developed as part of the Skill Safari curriculum.
 These projects are designed to showcase various skills and competencies in web development using HTML, CSS, and JavaScript (API Integration - CRUD Operation).
-Please note that these projects are currently in progress, and project demos will be added soon.

 ## Table of Contents